sbme-tutorials/sbme-tutorials.github.io/2020/cv/assignments/assignment02.md

 git push git@github.com:sbme-tutorials/cv404-2020-assignment-02-sbe404-2020-team01.git master -u
 ```

 Now you will find your work of the previous task uploaded to the new repository.
+Now clone the new repository in an independent folder.

 ### A) Computer Vision Functions